-"Why am I not seeing beaded masks anywhere?"
-It was a simple question, one that Lisa Shepherd and her friend and fellow artist Nathalie Bertin both pondered in the same week back in April 2020.
-The coronavirus pandemic was affecting people across our country and around the world, and Nathalie and Lisa found themselves wanting to explore how artistic masks, in particular for them, beaded ones, were being used as a way of people expressing their experiences and struggles through this time.
+Lisa Shepherd co-created the "Breathe." project in 2020 along with friend and fellow artist Nathalie Bertin.
+The coronavirus pandemic was affecting people across our country and around the world in early 2020, and artists Nathalie and Lisa found themselves wanting to explore how artistic masks, in particular for them, beaded ones, were being used as a way of people expressing their experiences and struggles through this time.

-Lisa Shepherd was a contributing artist for the "Walking With Our Sisters" project.
+Lisa Shepherd was a member of the national collective and a contributing artist for the "Walking With Our Sisters" project.
 Walking With Our Sisters is a massive collaborative art installation project of over 1,700 pairs of moccasin tops (“vamps”) commemorating and representing an estimated 824 Aboriginal women and girls who have been murdered or gone missing in Canada since 1961.
 Lisa also ran a beading group in the Fraser Valley, BC to create vamps for the project.
 The commemorative exhibit was launched in the fall of 2013 and toured across Canada until 2019.
 Read more about Walking With Our Sisters - and how it pays tribute to Canada's Murdered and Missing Indigenous Women - HERE.